ernolf/NcDavTray/README.md

   * WebDAV operations required for mapping/unmapping

   **No telemetry or analytics.
 No third-party calls.
 No background update checks.**
+* **Cleanup**
-* **Cleanup**: on disconnect/exit, the app unmounts the drive and removes cosmetic branding so Explorer doesn’t keep stale entries.
+  * on disconnect/exit, the app unmounts the drive and removes cosmetic branding so Explorer doesn’t keep stale entries.
+  * optional cache auto-clear on watcher exit ensures no leftover WebDAV cache remains on shared or untrusted systems.

 ---